richard-ui/b_fitness_store/README.md

 - As a First time user, I want to be able to navigate the site in an easy and efficient way without any complex design.

-- As a First Time user, I want to be able to register
+- As a First Time user, I want to be able to register an Account

-- As a First Time user, I want to be able to browse and search for recipes
+- As a First Time user, I want to be able to see a list of products displayed on the products page.

-- As a First Time user, I want to get inspiration for a recipe to make myself.
+- As a First Time user, I want to be able to add a new product to my shopping bag.

 ### Returning User's:

 - As a returning user, I want to be able to log in easily and efficiently.

-- As a returning user, I want to be able to view my recipes on my own profile page.
+- As a returning user, I want to be able to view my shopping bag and be able to update accordingly.

-- As a returning user, I want to be able to edit my existing recipes.
+- As a returning user, I want to be able to purchase the current products in my shopping bag.

-- As a returning user, I want to be able to delete existing recipes.

-- As a returning user, I want to be able to add new recipes

-- As a returning user I want to be able to search a recipe from an input box and see suggestions depending on which letters I type.

 ### Admin goals:

+- As an Admin, I want to be able to add a new product.

+- As an Admin I want to be able to update or delete a specific product.

-- As an Admin, I want to be able to Add, edit and delete Products.
+- As an Admin, I want to be a able to view a more detailed specification of the product I am interested in buying.

 # Design